AgamBhullar/SuperFox/ProjectDocument.md

 The narrative in Super Fox is embedded into the gameplay experience.
 While it's a platformer game, we've created a simple narrative that helps to immerse players into the game world.
 The Fox character is on a journey to gather all the cherries in the advanced forest(worlds) while avoiding or defeating obstacles.
 Each level represents a different part of the said forest, and the increased difficulty in the Fox's journey getting more challenging as it goes deeper into the forest, analagous to getting deeper or advancing in life.

-To incorporate the narrative into the game, we used a mix of visual storytelling and gameplay systems.
+Agam and Jaspreet helped Alan incorporate the narrative into the game, we used a mix of visual storytelling and gameplay systems.
 The visual assets were chosen to reflect the narrative setting, with each level having a unique look that corresponds to indicate a different mess you get into.
 The gameplay systems, like collecting cherries and defeating opponents, are tied into the narrative, representing the challenges the Fox faces on its journey and saying there always is a way(wink wink).

-[Contributors:Agam Bhullar, Jaspreet Singh, and Alan Chuang]
+[Contributors: Agam Bhullar, Jaspreet Singh, and Alan Chuang]

 ## Press Kit and Trailer